 Danish public pension - includes everyone

 Everyone who works in Denmark is covered by the rules for public pensions.
-The general part consists of:
+The public part consists of:

 Labour market pension in Denmark - does not include everyone